Brian's Back (song)

-"Brian's Back" is a song by American rock band the Beach Boys that was recorded during the sessions for their 1979 album L.A.
+"Brian's Back" is a song by American rock band the Beach Boys that was recorded in two versions during the sessions for Love's unreleased solo album First Love and the Beach Boys' 1979 album L.A.
 (Light Album).
 Written by Mike Love and produced by Paul Fauerso, the song addresses the "Brian Is Back!" media campaign from 1976.
-The players on the track included Carl Wilson, Ron Altbach, Dave Somerville, and Jerry Donahue.
+The players on the First Love version included Carl Wilson, Ron Altbach, Dave Somerville, and Jerry Donahue.
+Following Brian Wilson's passing, Mike Love shared a tribute film by filmmaker Noven Jaisi—featuring the song—on his social media and at his live shows.